Resolving Schema Conflicts in Apollo Federation

 id: ID! @external

-# Requires the user's tier to calculate shipping costs
+# Requires the user's tier to compute the correct order list

 orderHistory: [Order!]! @requires(fields: "tier")